-Folate is a vitamin that our bodies need in order to grow and develop.
-We all need folate, but it’s especially important in pregnant women because a lack of folate can lead to abnormalities in the development of the brain and spinal cord in unborn babies (neural tube defects in unborn babies.
+Folate is a vitamin that our bodies need to grow and develop.
+We all need folate, but it’s especially important in pregnant women because a lack of folate can lead to abnormalities in the development of the brain and spinal cord in unborn babies (neural tube defects).

 What is folate?